piedraj/instructions/TOP_XS.md

 0. Read [CMS.pdf](https://github.com/piedraj/instructions/blob/master/CMS.pdf).
 1. Execute the provided code out-of-the-box and look at the produced histograms.
 2. Open the provided code and modify it to produce an additional histogram.

+# Credit

+All the components of this exercise have been developed by Alicia Calderon.